matthiasronnau/website/content/authors/admin/_index.md

 highlight_name: false
 ---

-Matthias Ronnau is a graduate student at the University of California, Irvine, studying Business Analytics.
-He is currently a Program Ambassador, where he represents the MSBA Program at events to potential admits.
+Matthias Ronnau is a recent graduate student of the University of California, Irvine, where he studied Business Analytics.
+During his time in the program, he served as a Program Ambassador, where he represented the MSBA Program at events to potential admits.
 Prior to studying at UCI, he received a degree in Statistics from University of California, Berkeley.
 Outside of school, he enjoys spending time with his girlfriend, Jenna, and working on his 1969 Ford Bronco with his father.

 {{< icon name="file-download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.